Before you start

 If you do not have GCSE grade 4 (C), you’ll need to show that you can meet an equivalent level.
 The training provider may ask you to take an equivalence test or show other evidence of your ability.

 - a degree, or relevant vocational or technical qualification

 - grade 4 (C) or above in English and maths GCSEs (or equivalent)

-You’ll need a Disclosure and Barring Service (DBS) certificate if you are teaching students under 18.
+- get a Disclosure and Barring Service (DBS) certificate if you’re teaching students under 18

 Get advice and support

-You can register with Get Into Teaching, the Department for Education’s free support and advice service.
+You can visit Get Into Teaching, the Department for Education’s free support and advice service.

 A specialist adviser will help you prepare your application and advise you on funding options (including loans and tax-free bursaries and scholarships).
-You can also book school experience and access exclusive teaching events.
+You can also book school experiences and access teaching events.